laurentiulip/jut.su-vip-/README.md

 ## Description

-Chrome extension for [Jut.su](https://jut.su/) which makes video auto-play, auto-skip anime intro, and auto-open next series after the end of the current one.
+Forked project Chrome extension for [Jut.su](https://jut.su/) which makes video auto-play, auto-skip anime intro, and auto-open next series after the end of the current one(BETA live watching anime with friends).

 If you want the anime to go FullScreen automatically, I made a [python script](https://github.com/DenisGas/watch_jut.su) that does that.